Mic92/vmsh/EVALUATION.md

 ```

 After the build is finished, it will start evaluations and generate graphs for
 each afterwards.
-The graphs will be written to `./tests/graphs`.
+The graph files will be written to `./tests/graphs`.

 The following figures are reproduced: